marcinbiegun/n23.pl/_drafts/sendy-deployment.md

 T2 micro is free for 6 months?

-Preqrequisites:

-* SSL cert (buy or generate it)
-* domain/subdomain
+# Preqrequisites

+1. SSL Cert

+Prepare your SSL cert files or generate them by running `openssl req -newkey rsa:2048 -new -nodes -x509 -days 3650 -keyout sendy.key -out sendy.pem`.

+Note that for production instance you need to have a paid signed SSL cert - or links and metrics won't work in the emails.

+3. Server

-1. Create new t2.micro instance with Ubuntu Server 16.04.
+Create new t2.micro instance (free for 6 months) with Ubuntu Server 16.04.

+2. Domain

+Set DNS A record pointing to your server.

+## Install docker

+Use sudo to install stuff and setup docker acess to tour normal user.

+1. Sign in to your Ubuntu server.

 2. Fix annoying locales messages